-Financial 15 Split Corp. (the "Company") is a mutual fund corporation established under the laws of the Province of Ontario on September 26, 2003 that began investment operations on November 14, 2003.
-The manager and the investment manager of the Company is Quadravest Capital Management Inc. ("Quadravest" or "Manager").
-The termination date of the Company is December 1, 2025 and may be extended thereafter at the Company's discretion for additional terms of five years each.
-Shareholders will be provided with a special retraction right in connection with any such extension.
+Dividend 15 Split Corp. (the "Company") is a mutual fund corporation established under the laws of the Province of Ontario on January 9, 2004 that began investment operations on March 16, 2004.
+The manager of the Company and the investment manager is Quadravest Capital Management Inc. ("Quadravest" or "Manager").
 The Company's principal office is located at 200 Front Street West, Suite 2510, Toronto, Ontario M5V 3K2.
-The Company invests in an actively managed portfolio of common shares comprised primarily of 15 core large capitalization Canadian and U.S. financial services companies.
+The Company invests in an actively managed portfolio of common shares comprised primarily of 15 core large capitalization dividend yielding Canadian companies.
 The Company employs an active covered call writing program to enhance the income earned from the portfolio.